 PARKING ALERT - Local Emergency Management Officials are requesting that hikers accessing the trails, park all vehicles on one side of the road so that emergency vehicles, particularly fire trucks, can easily get through.
 Thank You.

 To create and maintain trails in Waldo County where we can slow down and experience our place in nature.

-The Waldo County Trails Coalition (WCTC) is a collaborative project of nine Waldo County organizations working to create a year-round recreational footpath stretching from Unity to Belfast.
+The Waldo County Trails Coalition (WCTC) is a collaborative project of ten Waldo County organizations working to create a year-round recreational footpath stretching from Unity to Belfast.
 The Coalition envisions the trail as a way to raise environmental awareness, support our working landscape, and connect and strengthen communities.

 The Coalition’s objectives are to support community wellness by creating more opportunities for outdoor recreation, environmental education, nature observation, and to deepen our sense of place.
 The Coalition also desires to support economic opportunity for farms, B & Bs, and area businesses through tourism.

 Coastal Mountains Land Trust

 During this time of social distancing and working from home (or not being able to work), more hikers are using the Hills to Sea Trail, based on anecdotal evidence.
 We are so grateful for the 60-plus landowners who make this trail possible and to the stewards who maintain every mile of it.
 We also thank visitors for hiking responsibly and for enjoying the “slow trails” experience.
 We are working on ways to enjoy the trail even more through an interpretation program and will announce its availability when it’s ready.